 Catchment News

-EPA Water Conference 2026 – Agenda Available
+EPA Water Conference 2026 – In-Person Sold Out, Online Registration Open

-Registration is now open for the annual EPA Water Conference on Wednesday 17 and Thursday 18 June 2026 at the Galway Bay Hotel, Salthill, Galway.
+The conference will take place on Wednesday 17 and Thursday 18 June 2026 at the Galway Bay Hotel, Salthill, Galway, with a live online option available.

 The theme for this year is Strengthening the Measures and it will be available to attend in person or online.